 Higher costs to public services can arise for several reasons.

-For example, a truck accident may require more police, more medical personnel, and more highway workers to repair any damage done to the highway, tend to the physically injured, fill out accident reports, and take witness statements than a typical car accident.
+For example, a truck accident may require more police, medical personnel, and highway workers to repair any damage done to the highway, tend to the physically injured, fill out accident reports, and take witness statements.
 Put together, these costs add up quickly.

 While no one was hurt, this accident shows us how truck driving conditions and expectations can lend themselves to dangerous situations and cause substantial damage.